AntoineMeheut/ossf/README.md

 ## Prerequisites
 This software factory is built on four virtual machines with an Ubuntu 20.04 server-type OS.

-I'm installing my software factory on a simple MacBook, with very little CPU, RAM, and disk space.
+I'm installing my software factory on a simple MacBook.
 I'm therefore providing my VM configuration as an indication, which is sufficient for performing my code audits.

-Of course, if you want a production installation, you'll need to review this VM configuration.
+Of course, if you want a production installation, you'll need to review this configuration.

 It is mandatory to install docker on Gitlab-ce and DefectDojo virtual machines, you can check it in a list of Ubuntu installer software.